-When using a plasma-arc cutting torch:

-- overall use should be limited.

-- understand the potential dangers.

-- understand what may cause vehicle fires.
+When using a plasma-arc cutting torch, overall use should be limited.
+It is also important to understand the potential dangers, and what conditions may cause vehicle fires.
 For example, some foams are flammable, and can increase the chance for vehicle fires if a torch is used.
-If a torch is used, verify where the foams are used in the rockers panels or pillars before cutting.
+If a torch is used, verify where the foams are used in the rocker panels or pillars before cutting.

-ARA has developed a Torch-Use Education and Orientation document that addresses:

-- basic facts for using torches. - best management practices (BMPs) for safe use.
+ARA has developed a Torch-Use Education and Orientation document that addresses basic facts for using torches and best management practices for safe use.
+This document is available on the ARA web site.